BUMETCS673/cs673f25a2project-cs673a2f25team5/README.md

 The backend communicates with the Stripe API using the official Stripe SDK and supports the following flow:

 1. **Create a Stripe Account:**
-   - Go to [https://dashboard.stripe.com/register]and sign up for a free Stripe account.
+   - Go to [https://dashboard.stripe.com/register](https://dashboard.stripe.com/register) and sign up for a free Stripe account.
    - After login, go to **Developers → API keys** to get your **Publishable key** and **Secret key**.
    - Use your **test keys** (they start with `pk_test_` and `sk_test_`) for development.
 2. User selects an event → initiates checkout.